bcit-ci/CodeIgniter/user_guide_src/source/database/configuration.rst

 **username**		The username used to connect to the database.
 **password**		The password used to connect to the database.
 **database**		The name of the database you want to connect to.
-**dbdriver**		The database type. ie: mysql, postgres, odbc, etc. Must be specified in lower case.
+**dbdriver**		The database type. ie: mysql, postgre, odbc, etc. Must be specified in lower case.
 **dbprefix**		An optional table prefix which will added to the table name when running :doc:
 			`Active Record <active_record>` queries.
 This permits multiple CodeIgniter installations to share one database.